AdaCore/spark2014/docs/lrm/source/subprograms.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 6.1.5 LR Every member of the output set shall be denoted by at least one output of the dependency_relation
+      :Trace Unit: 6.1.5 LR Every member of the output set shall be denoted by exactly one output of the dependency_relation

 #.
 For the purposes of determining the legality of a Result
    ``attribute_reference``, a ``dependency_relation`` is considered to be